AppGharage/Epay-Docs/source/docs/api-reference-checkout-api.md

 All payments are instantly deposited into your Epay wallet.
 The amount taken from your customer is deposited with **zero percent (0%) charge**.
 This is a protected route hence you need to pass your access token through the Authorization header, that is, **Authorization : Bearer {access_token}**

 > We process all transactions **asynchronously**.
-Hence you would have to **set your callback/webhook url** on your dashboard under the settings section to receive the status of every posted transaction or **call out the retrieve a transaction endpoint to** verify status of the transaction.
+Hence you would have to **set your callback/webhook url** on your dashboard under the settings section to receive the status of every posted transaction or **call out the retrieve a transaction endpoint to** verify status of the transaction and redirect your user to **https://epaygh.com/checkout/{token}**.

 <br>